-In February 2015, Google released Android One devices in Philippines and Indonesia, promising more were on the way.
+In February 2015, Google released Android One devices in the Philippines and Indonesia.
 Android One is a set of smartphone standards designed for customers in developing countries primarily focused on people buying their first-ever smartphones.
 Android One smartphones run nearly stock Android with Google Mobile Services and can be built on reference hardware designs provided by Google.
 Google’s deeper involvement in software and hardware standards should reduce manufacturers’ R&D costs to help create more affordable phones, which is key to growing market share in emerging economies.

 While all countries in the region are familiar with English as a language of international business and popular culture, actual fluency varies by country.
 In Singapore and the Philippines, English is an official second language.
 In Malaysia, English is an active second language, while other countries in Southeast Asia widely use English in business contexts.
 In China, on the other hand, English penetration is still less than 1%.